-Cost per Person Served: The cost per person served will be automatically calculated from the total cost of the project divided by the number of people (public and/or professionals) served.

-Personnel: The individual salary cap for CPRIT awards is \$200,000 per year.
+- Cost per Person Served: The cost per person served will be automatically calculated from the total cost of the project divided by the total number of people (both public and professionals) served (refer to Section 4.1.1). - Personnel: The individual salary cap for CPRIT awards is \$200,000 per year.

-Travel: Program Directors and related project staff are expected to attend CPRIT's annual conference.
+Travel: PDs and related project staff are expected to attend CPRIT's annual conference.
 CPRIT funds may be used to send up to two people to the conference.

-Equipment: Equipment requests (\$5,000 per unit and above) will be carefully evaluated on a case-by-case basis and must be specifically approved by CPRIT if the project is funded.
+Equipment: Equipment requests (\$5,000 per unit and above) will be carefully evaluated on a case by case basis and must be specifically approved by CPRIT if the project is funded.